material-admin/doc-material-components/button-examples/Web/web-button-example.md

 ## Using buttons

-Before you can use a button, you will need to install and require the following:
+Before you can use a button, you will need to install and import the following:

 * Install the Material button component
 * Import styles